MuTsunTsai/fontfreeze/README.md

 - Leaving a feature blank means keeping its default behavior (which may or may not be activated depending on the environment).

+You can also remove some of the glyphs by entering those characters in the `Remove glyphs`.
+This is useful when you want those characters to fallback to other fonts.

 Finally, click `Generate font!` to generate your font.
 It's that simple!